Become a Patron

 We are actively seeking quilts for the 2019 Auction Cycle and will be happy to take donated quilts for a variety of fundraisers during the next couple of years culminating in a special event in the fall of 2019.

 Print the new quilt donation form here Quilt Donation Form

-Please complete the above donation form and contact any board member to donate a quilt or deliver to a drop-off location.
+Please complete the above donation form and contact any board member to donate a quilt or deliver to a drop-off locations.

 Cactus Quilts at 7921 N. Oracle Rd